What is the Tech Nation Visa?

 What if I don’t meet the requirements?

-If you don’t meet the requirements for the Tier 1 (Exceptional Talent) visa then there are other visa routes available.
-If you would like to start your own company, you can apply for the Entrepreneur visa.
+If you don’t meet the requirements for the Tier 1 Exceptional Talent visa then there are other visa routes available.
+If you would like to start or run your own company, you can apply for the Tier 1 Entrepreneur visa.
+If you are an investor, you can apply for the Tier 1 Investor visa.
 If you’d like to work in a tech company, you can apply for the Tier 2 General visa.
 All work visas are listed on this page.

 Does the Tech Nation Visa have any restrictions based on nationality?